ION Group

-ION Group (also known as Ion and Ion Investment Group) is a financial data and software company headquartered in London.
+ION Group, also known as Ion and Ion Investment Group, is a financial data and software company headquartered in London.
 The company has expanded rapidly through a series of acquisitions.
-The Financial Times has compared it to Bloomberg L.P although it has a low profile.
+The Financial Times has compared it to Bloomberg L.P., although it has a low profile.

 Background

 After studying at the University of Bologna, Andrea Pignataro later received a doctorate in mathematics from Imperial College London.
 He then worked as a bond trader in London.
 While working at Salomon Brothers, Pignataro led a joint venture with Pisa-based software firm List Holdings.
 The business would become Ion Trading UK, the start of ION.

-In 1999, Andrea Pignataro left Salomon Brothers in London to establish ION as an independent company.
+In 1999, Pignataro left Salomon Brothers in London to establish ION as an independent company.
 Pignataro also founded an investment firm with fellow traders after leaving Salomon Brothers but by the early 2000s, he was fully focused on Ion.

 In June 2004, TA Associates made its initial investment in Ion for $44 million.
 It would make additional investments later for a cumulative sum of $200 million.
 Ion has expanded through a series of acquisitions, and between 2005 and 2019, Ion had acquired 20 companies reaching an enterprise value of £7 billion in November 2019.
 On 31 May 2016 The Carlyle Group announced it would acquire a minority interest in Ion for $400 million.
 The following month, it was reported that Ion would buy out TA Associates' stake to fund its growth.
 TA Associates reportedly made almost four times its investment from the sale of its stake in Ion.

 In November 2017, Euromoney sold its 15.5% stake in Dealogic to Ion for $135 million which gave Ion a controlling stake.
 In April 2018, Ion acquired Fidessa for £1.5 billion by outbidding Temenos AG.
 The deal came just hours before the deadline set by The Takeover Panel.
 The deal was to enable Ion to enter the equities and derivatives markets.
 Ion stated it had been provided with only "limited due diligence access" with regards to Fidessa and would carry out a deeper review once the deal was completed.
 In April 2019, Ion acquired Allegro Development Corporation from Vector Capital and Cerium Technology.
 In May 2019, Ion acquired Acuris from BC Partners for £1.35 billion to expand its product offerings for capital markets.